 1980s and 1990s.
 There was a small parcel of land available next to two school playgrounds adjoining the street: a third one came to be located on the roof.
 In this way, children of different age groups can have their breaks with others of their same age.
 The classrooms occupy two L-shaped wings flanking a central core with areas dedicated to sports and games, an assembly hall/theatre, a media library, a caretaker's office and a staff room.
 The central core of the school answers the need for both socialising and surveillance.
-It offers children from ethnic minority backgrounds a supervising father figure (the caretaker, teachers, parents), while giving them an opportunity to learn about Western educational values, such as individual freedom and personal development.
+It offers children from ethnic minority backgrounds a supervising father figure (the caretaker, teachers, parents), while giving them an opportunity to learn about Western educational values.